 See ya later, dormer!
 We made it!
 I love the front elevation now and I think we nailed it!

 At this point, our draftsman updated our front elevation drawings to reflect all the changes we made during the rendering revision process.

 I truly love the front of my home and I never would have made it to this point if I hadn’t put in the effort before construction started.
-I think everyone building a custom home NEEDS to add this step to their planning stages!
+See more photos of my home.

 Again, I highly recommend them if you want to do a rendering of your home!
-I don’t receive any compensation for referring this company; I was just pleased with the results!
+I don’t receive any compensation for referring to this company; I was just pleased with the results!

 I hope this post on 3D home elevation rendering convinces you of the importance of doing a rendering to truly visualize your finished home!

 If you are interested in my home, I am pleased to share that my floor plan is available for purchase.
 Also, feel free to download my *FREE* Custom Home Build Prep Guide and learn the 5 crucial steps to prepare for a home build with less stress, more confidence, and without blowing the budget.

 My mom wants to renovate our house and have additional rooms.
 It was discussed here that it will be best to ask professionals do a draft of home elevation before execution.
 Moreover, for home elevation, she should hire professional contractors for this project.

 […] No matter what route you go (architect or not), I HIGHLY recommend that you do a 3D Rendering of your front elevation. […]